Skip to contents

 omit_factors

-Logical; drop factor-level rows from the model comparison display (default TRUE).
-This parameter only suppresses factor output–they are still included in the regression.
+logical; drop factor-level rows from the model comparison display (default TRUE).
+This parameter only suppresses factor output; factor terms still enter the regression.

 bivariate

-Logical; if TRUE, include a bivariate (exposure-only) specification in the comparison table in addition to the user's original and DAG-derived models.
+logical; if TRUE, include a bivariate (exposure-only) specification in the comparison table in addition to the user's original and DAG-derived models (default FALSE).

 estimand